build-on-aws/content/tutorials/invoice-processing-textract-lambda-golang/index.md

 ---
 title: 'Build a Serverless Application to Automate Invoice Processing on AWS'
-description: You will learn how to use Amazon Textract and AWS Lambda to process invoice images and extract metadata using the Go programming language.
+description: Learn how to use Amazon Textract and AWS Lambda to process invoice images and extract metadata using the Go programming language.
 tags:
   - go
   - serverless